 Hand tracking is a feature on the Oculus Quest head-mounted display (HMD) that enables people to use their hands as a viable input method when using the VR device.
 Users can make simple gestures with their hands, such as pinching, holding, or dragging to perform tasks or actions in the VR environment.

 The critical aspect is that it is fully-articulated tracking hardware that can determine where your hands are in the virtual space and what every finger or finger joint is doing at any moment.
-This design facilitates natural interactions, which give the user a heightened sense of presence and a more immersive, engaging experience.
+This design facilitates natural hand interactions, which give the user a heightened sense of presence and a more engaging and immersive experience.

 Tracked motion controllers or HoloLens 1 don't provide information about your hands' location or where your fingers are pointing.
 Similarly, Valve Knuckles are not hand tracking technology because they only offer one axis of movement.